kvql/bunsceal/docs/getting_started.md

 TLDR:

-- Think of security domain as a VPC (or a group of VPCs) within an SecEnv.
+- Think of security domain as a VPC (or a group of VPCs) within an SegL1.
 - It is logical name for a segment within our Segment Level 1s
 - Why we need a name for these segments is due to them having different security and compliance requirements and we need to have some logic concept to map those requirements too.